 If you recognize that a loved one is engaging in unhealthy behaviors or showing signs of mental illness, you can show that you care.
 Your actions speak louder than your words.
 Mental illness can frustrate those who are outside of it, so take care to be patient, gentle, compassionate, and understanding.
 Here’s what you can do:

 - Notice changes in behavior.
 If your bubbly friend is suddenly withdrawn, take note.
-Stress, relationships, and family issues affect everyone sometimes, but changes in behavior sometimes connote bigger issues.
+Stress, relationships, and family issues affect everyone sometimes, but changes in behavior can connote bigger issues.

 - Listen.
-Approach your friend if he or she is upset, frustrated, or angry.
-Let him or her know that you are willing to listen.
+Approach your friend if they are upset, frustrated, or angry.
+Let them know that you are willing to listen.
 You are a friend for a reason: You care.
 Invite your friend over to your dorm room for coffee or get ice cream together and walk around campus.
 An hour or two of your time can go a long way.

 - Only make promises you can keep.
 If your friend admits to having suicidal thoughts, do not promise to keep them a secret.
 Those thoughts are putting your friend in danger, and you should reach out to emergency services immediately.
 That said, you can promise not to gossip or tell mutual friends.
-If you’re speaking with your friend, and he or she wants to tell you something but is asking you to promise to keep it a secret first, your response should sound something like this: “I can only promise that if you aren’t thinking about harming yourself or others.
+If you’re speaking with your friend, and they want to tell you something but ask you to promise to keep it a secret first, your response should sound something like this: “I can only promise that if you aren’t thinking about harming yourself or others.
 Otherwise, yes, I can keep whatever it is between us.”

 - Give focused advice.
 Reassure your friend that you are always available to listen, but don’t be afraid to recommend that your friend also seek professional help or change certain behaviors.
 If you’re asked to give advice, be sincere.
 It’s okay to say, “It sounds like you should end your relationship.”
 You can also say, “I’m worried about how you’re dealing with your past.”
 Never blame your friend, however.
 It’s counterproductive to say, “You’re doing this to yourself.”
 It also shows that you don’t understand much about your friend’s problem.